Schools at Lake Macquarie City Art Gallery

 HSC Clinics for Students

 Each year, to coincide with our HSC exhibition project, First Class, the gallery invites established artists to conduct practical workshops for year 10 and 11 students to assist them in developing a Body of Work.
 These clinics offer students a great way to connect with artists and their practice, while gaining the kind of confidence only possible through working in an intensive way over a full-day workshop.
 This year more established Hunter-based artists will be available to share their skills with students.

 Case Study publications for HSC Students and Teachers

 To support HSC Visual Arts study the gallery has embarked on a series of case studies of well-known Australian artists.
 The first in the series of exhibitions was devoted to Anne Zahalka and was shown alongside First Class 12.
 The exhibition project was accompanied by a comprehensive education resource prepared by Central-Coast based art educator, Kate Caddey.
 The second case study worked with the gallery’s exhibition project Collective Identity(IeS): This Is That Time, curated by Lisa Corsi.
 The resource publication, also prepared by Kate Caddey, focused on issues of identity as well as the private collector’s role in the artist-artwork-audience relationship.
 The series continued with the publication of another artist case study alongside First Class 13.
 In line with the themes of environmental sustainability, contemporary practice and education, the gallery presented an exhibition and case-study publication featuring works by leading Australian artist Janet Laurence.

-In 2015, First Class 14 shared the gallery with an case-study exhibition of work by Ben Quilty.
-A comprehensive publication, again written by Kate Caddey, complemented this focus exhibition.
+In 2017, First Class 16 shared the gallery with an case-study exhibition of work by Fiona Hall.
+A comprehensive publication, written by Helen Willis, complemented this focus exhibition.